gazzar/loguetools/README.md

 **loguetools** manipulates Korg 'logue'-series synthesizer patch libraries (what Korg calls program collections).

 It perform a few tasks:
 * Translation of patches from the (original) minilogue to the minilogue xd.
-See the [translation](#translation) section for a description and limitations.
+See the [wiki](https://github.com/gazzar/loguetools/wiki) for a description and limitations.
 (For *minilogue xd*)
 * Bulk extraction of all patches in collections to separate patch files.
 (For *minilogue*, *minilogue xd*, *prologue*, *monologue*, and *KingKORG*)